 However, these estimates may be inaccurate for several reasons.
 First, they are derived using emission from the larger narrow-line region and thus may overestimate the line-of-sight extinction toward the nucleus.
 Second, the \verb|FAST| population model integrates emission from the whole galaxy, but there is evidence for an older, quiescent nucleus with star formation associated with the spiral arms and possible tidal interactions with its larger nearby neighbor, NGC 3800.
 Third, the Balmer decrement assumes Case B recombination as the only source of H-line production.
 But NGC 3799 is a LINER, implying that shocks may modify the line ratios, flattening the Balmer decrement and reducing the extinction estimate.
 This is difficult to disentangle from the effects of dust.
-There is no significant \NaI\ D line in our follow-up spectra where the emission is dominated by the nuclear transient.
-Therefore, we do not expect much host-galaxy extinction to the nucleus.
-The upper limit on \NaI\ D absorption from the LRIS spectrum corresponds to $A_V \le 0.05$ mag.
+There is no significant \NaI\ D line in our follow-up spectra where the nuclear transient dominates the emission, although \citet{Charalampopoulos24} report \NaI\ D in their spectroscopic data.
+However, we find the upper limit on \NaI\ D absorption from the LRIS spectrum corresponds to $A_V \le 0.05$ mag.
 This is a line-of-site estimate directly from the TDE observations, so we assume that the host-galaxy extinction of ASASSN-23bd is negligible.